 The same study also found that 50% of women had confirmed that menopause impacted negatively on their home life.
-In addition, 50% of women said menopause has impacted negatively on their sex life.
+In addition, 50% of women said menopause had impacted negatively on their sex life.

 A similar scenario occurs in the US, with 73% of women saying they did not treat their menopausal symptoms.

-These findings reveal that there’s a huge need for information, education, and a support network to help women cope with menopause as it impacts every aspect of life ̶ both at home and work.
+These findings reveal a huge need for information, education, and a support network to help women cope with menopause as it impacts every aspect of life, both at home and work.

 Reliable Information Needed

-All the above findings point to a dearth of trustworthy health information, or conversely an overload of information.
-The problem may well be that more and more people need to learn how to critically evaluate information.
+All the above findings point to a shortage of trustworthy health information or an overload of information.
+The problem may well be that more and more people need to learn how to evaluate information critically.

 Menopause In The Workplace

-In the workplaces that do help: 5% offer free advice 3% have policies in place 3% of line managers are given relevant training.
+“Out of the 10% that do help: 5% offer free advice, 3% have policies in place 3% of line managers are given relevant training.”

-As a result of this, 34% of women said that they had developed depression and anxiety, while 29% had significantly lost self-confidence.
+As a result, 34% of women said that they had developed depression and anxiety, while 29% had significantly lost self-confidence.